evanma92/evanma92.github.io/_posts/2017-06-12-three-wishes.md

-I wrote this poem last week in Boston, out of concern for a person whom I thought too rationally about things.
+I wrote this poem last week in Boston, out of concern for a person who, in my opinion, thought too rationally about things.
 A few thoughts on what it means to feel, and listen to one's own feelings.

 To a person,
 Who I respect and admire